santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 3. **Signature Process:** Create an envelope via SignatureAPI, add recipient details, and attach the DOCX.
 4. **Create a Ceremony:** Create and return the ceremony to be embedded in the Power Pages form.

-Here’s what your final Power Automate flow will look like:
+Here’s what your final Power Automate flow will look like ( Notice that the flow is created from Power Pages, but you can see that the flow is created from the Power Automate website):

 ![Flow](/images/powerpages/complete-flow.png)